-For paperwork and documents I try and stay as paperless as possible.
-All my billing and invoices come electronically, so if I have something in that draw I make sure I can login and make it paperless.
+For paperwork and documents, I try and stay as paperless as possible.
+All my billing and invoices come electronically, so if I have something in that draw I make sure I can log in and make it paperless.
 Takes a little bit of effort but you will thank me in the long run!

 For anything I do need to keep, I have folders with separators all labelled.
 These are an annual thing so I can refer to them when needed, or provide documents to my accountant as needed!

 For all those plugs and cables, I have a “tech” box in my garage for all these.
-They are all labeled for what they are and when we buy new tech, I keep the boxes in there with all their guides and extra cords.
+They are all labelled for what they are and when we buy new tech, I keep the boxes in there with all their guides and extra cords.
 So if ever I need them I can grab them.

 But if you’re finding things that go with items you’ve thrown away, sold or have broken then THROW THEM OUT.
 Trust me you don’t need 5 kettle cords or old iPhone chargers!